DaziumDesignSolutions/CobaltAstra.com/contents/solutions/hr-outsourcing/1-technology.md

 #### HR Technology

-An easy to use, online platform.
+A comprehensive, easy to use platform to enable employer HR departments and provide self-service employee tools.